Prag8855/aab/content/guides/_business-banks.md

 From 2017 to 2021, I used my personal [N26](/out/n26) account.
 [N26 Business](/out/n26-business) is exactly the same, but N26 doesn't let me have a personal account and a business account.

 Since January 2022, I use [Kontist](/out/kontist).
-It's bad, and I don't recommend it.
+It's not great, so I don't recommend it.

 **[My review of Kontist ➞](/guides/kontist-review)**